A dog sitting beside its owner at a table inside a coffee shop — dogs are welcome at Starbucks outdoor seating, and service dogs indoors

 A dog being offered a treat by hand — Starbucks baristas will make a free Puppuccino cup of whipped cream on request

-• At the counter or drive-thru: simply say “Can I get a Puppuccino for my dog?” — either “Puppuccino” or “pup cup” works.
+• At the counter or drive-thru: simply say “Can I get a Puppuccino for my dog?” — either “Puppuccino” or “pup cup” works equally well.

-• Via Mobile Order: there is no Puppuccino button.
-Add it to the order’s special-instructions field, or just ask at pickup.
+• Via Mobile Order & Pay: there is no Puppuccino button in the app.
+Add it to the order's special-instructions field, or just ask at pickup.
+Check out our mobile order tips guide for the full instructions flow.

 • Tip: hold the cup yourself and let your dog lick from it rather than putting it on the ground, so it does not tip over or get gulped in one bite.